Dalmontron05/Game-Notes/DnD/Ability-Descriptions.md

   > You are blessed with divine might in battle.
 When **a creature** takes damage from one of your cantrips or weapon attacks, you can also deal 1d8 radiant damage to **that creature**.
 Once you deal this damage, you can’t use this feature again until the start of your next turn.
 - Death Strike
   > At 8th level, you gain the ability to infuse your weapon strikes with necrotic energy.
 Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra 1d8 necrotic damage to the target.
 When you reach 14th level, the extra damage increases to 2d8.
+- Glyph Fingies (1)
+> When you cast this spell, you inscribe a glyph that later unleashes a magical effect.
+You inscribe it either on a surface
+> - As a table or a section of floor or wall
+> - Within an object that can be closed (such as a book, a scroll, or a treasure chest to conceal the glyph.
+>
+> The glyph can cover an area no larger than 10 feet in diameter.
+> - If the surface or object is moved more than 10 feet from where you cast this spell, the glyph is broken, and the spell ends without being triggered.
+> - The glyph is nearly invisible and requires a successful Intelligence (Investigation) check against your spell save DC to be found.
+>
+> You decide what triggers the glyph when you cast the spell.
+> - For glyphs inscribed on a surface, the most typical triggers include touching or standing on the glyph, removing another object covering the glyph, approaching within a certain distance of the glyph, or manipulating the object on which the glyph is inscribed.
+> - For glyphs inscribed within an object, the most common triggers include opening that object, approaching within a certain distance of the object, or seeing or reading the glyph.
+Once a glyph is triggered, this spell ends.
+>
+> You can further refine the trigger so the spell activates only under certain circumstances or according to physical characteristics
+> - 1.
+Height or weight
+> - 2.
+Creature kind (for example, the ward could be set to affect aberrations or drow.
+> - 3.
+Alignment
+>
+> You can also set conditions for creatures that don't trigger the glyph, such as those who say a certain password.
+When you inscribe the glyph, choose explosive runes or a spell glyph.
+>
+> Explosive Runes.
+When triggered, the glyph erupts with magical energy in a 20-foot-radius sphere centered on the glyph.
+The sphere spreads around corners.
+Each creature in the area must make a Dexterity saving throw.
+A creature takes 5d8 acid, cold, fire, lightning, or thunder damage on a failed saving throw (your choice when you create the glyph), or half as much damage on a successful one.
+>
+> Spell Glyph.
+You can store a prepared spell of 3rd level or lower in the glyph by casting it as part of creating the glyph.
+The spell must target a single creature or an area.
+The spell being stored has no immediate effect when cast in this way.
+When the glyph is triggered, the stored spell is cast.
+If the spell has a target, it targets the creature that triggered the glyph.
+If the spell affects an area, the area is centered on that creature.
+If the spell summons hostile creatures or creates harmful objects or traps, they appear as close as possible to the intruder and attack it.
+If the spell requires concentration, it lasts until the end of its full duration.
+- Black Tentacles
+  > Squirming, ebony tentacles fill a 20-foot square on ground that you can see within range.
+For the Duration, these tentacles turn the ground in the area into difficult terrain.
+  >
+  > When a creature enters the affected area for the first time on a turn or starts its turn there, the creature must succeed on a Dexterity saving throw or take 3d6 bludgeoning damage and be Restrained by the tentacles until the spell ends.
+A creature that starts its turn in the area and is already Restrained by the tentacles takes 3d6 bludgeoning damage.
+  >
+  > A creature Restrained by the tentacles can use its action to make a Strength or Dexterity check (its choice) against your spell save DC.
+On a success, it frees itself.

+- Spell Distance
+ > when it comes to casting spells distance wise, 60ft-120ft is 1x the spell level damage to myself.
+120ft-180ft is 2x, 180ft - 240ft is 3x and so on.
 # Spells
 ---
 ## Cantrips